Grotto

-A grotto is a natural or artificial cave used by humans in both modern times and antiquity, and historically or prehistorically.
+A grotto or grot is a natural or artificial cave or covered recess.

 Naturally occurring grottoes are often small caves near water that are usually flooded or often flooded at high tide.

 Sometimes, artificial grottoes are used as garden features.
 The Grotta Azzurra at Capri and the grotto at Tiberius' Villa Jovis in the Bay of Naples are examples of popular natural seashore grottoes.

-Whether in tidal water or high up in hills, grottoes are generally made up of limestone geology, where the acidity of standing water has dissolved the carbonates in the rock matrix as it passes through what were originally small fissures.

 Etymology

 The word grotto comes from Italian grotta, Vulgar Latin grupta, and Latin crypta ("a crypt").
 It is also related by a historical accident to the word grotesque.
-In the late 15th century, Romans accidentally unearthed Nero's Domus Aurea on the Palatine Hill, a series of rooms, decorated with designs of garlands, slender architectural framework, foliage, and animals.
+In the late 15th century, Romans accidentally unearthed Nero's Domus Aurea on the Palatine Hill—a series of rooms, decorated with designs of garlands, slender architectural framework, foliage, and animals.
 The rooms had sunk underground over time.
 The Romans who discovered this historical monument found it very strange, partly because it was uncovered from an "underworld" source.
 This led the Romans of that era to give it the name grottesca, from which came the French grotesque.